The Memo Spec

 Every memo is written for two readers simultaneously: a human buyer evaluating solutions, and an AI model deciding what to cite.
 The structure serves both.

-Memos read like analyst briefings — factual, third-person, balanced.
+Memos read like analyst briefings — factual, balanced, and grounded in verifiable sources.
 Brands are positioned within a landscape, not marketed above it.
 This is what makes the content citable.

 No fabricated statistics, testimonials, or customer names.
 Every claim must be traceable to provided context.
 "Not publicly disclosed" is always preferred over a guess.